About Temporary Resident Visa (TRV)

 The document gives you the ability to travel to a Canadian port of entry and to be examined for entry to Canada.
-Having a visa does not guarantee the right to enter, as a Canadian Border Service Agency (CBSA) agent retains the ability to refuse entry to people who are inadmissible.
-Because it authorizes entry into Canada, it is sometimes referred to as an entry visa or visitor visa.
+Having a visa does not guarantee the right to enter, as a Canadian Border Service Agency (CBSA) officer retains the ability to refuse entry to people who are inadmissible.

 Types of Temporary Resident Visa (TRV)

 There are two types of Temporary Resident Visas (TRVs) you could get:

 - A single-entry visa: allows you to enter Canada only once during its validity.
 When you leave Canada, excluding travel to the United States and St. Pierre and Miquelon, you will need to obtain a new TRV to return to Canada.

 - A multiple-entry visa: allows you to re-enter Canada repeatedly during its validity.
 You must arrive to Canada on or before the expiry of your TRV.

 More information regarding travelling outside of Canada.